e271828e/Flight.jl/docs/notes/design/framework_spec.md

   top.
 For a grid boundary the halt is exactly at `k`, the frame that publishes one ending at it.
 The frame-entry pointer ([§13.4][s13-4]) lands the same way.
-  A [localized](#g-localized) `t*` boundary inside the frame — the crossing instant bracketed by root-finding over probe sweeps — is reproduced but not stoppable-at. [§8.4][s8-4] separates the two indices: the trace stays frame-indexed, and boundaries are the reporting index.
+  A [localized](#g-localized) `t*` boundary inside the frame — the crossing instant bracketed by root-finding over trial sweeps — is reproduced but not stoppable-at. [§8.4][s8-4] separates the two indices: the trace stays frame-indexed, and boundaries are the reporting index.
 Replay may also end earlier still under the ordinary policies, since `t_end` and `stop_on`